Project Economics course

 Location

-The Hague, Utrecht or virtual.
+The Hague, Utrecht or elsewhere in consultation.

 The Lecturers